traveltime-dev/traveltime-platform-qgis-plugin/README.md

 This plugin is available in the official QGIS repository (you need to enable experimental plugins for beta releases).

-## Usage
+## Documentation

-Please read the plugin documentation, available both from within the plugin itself or [online](https://docs.traveltimeplatform.com/qgis). ( TODO : fix link )
+The documentation is available here : https://igeolise.github.io/traveltime-platform-qgis-plugin

 ## Bug reports